linuxserver/docker-swag/README.md

 * Proxy sample files WILL be updated, however your renamed (enabled) proxy files will not.
 * You can check the new sample and adjust your active config as needed.

+### QUIC support

+This image supports QUIC (also known as HTTP/3) but it must be explicitly enabled in each proxy conf, and the default conf, because if the listener is enabled and you don't expose 443/UDP, it can break connections with some browsers.

+To enable QUIC, expose 443/UDP to your clients, then uncomment both QUIC listeners in all of your active proxy confs, as well as the default conf, and restart the container.

 ### Migration from the old `linuxserver/letsencrypt` image

 Please follow the instructions [on this blog post](https://www.linuxserver.io/blog/2020-08-21-introducing-swag#migrate).